 CHAIRPERSON

-Tā Mark Solomon was born and raised in Christchurch where he lives there with his wife Maria, their children and extended whānau.
+Tā Mark Solomon was born and raised in Christchurch where he lives with his wife Maria, their children and extended whānau.
 Tā Mark served as kaiwhakahaere (chairperson) of Te Rūnanga o Ngāi Tahu, the tribal council of Ngāi Tahu, for approximately 18 years, from 1998 until December 2016.
 In 2013, he was recognised as Knight Companion of the New Zealand Order of Merit for services to Māori and Business.
 He was previously deputy Chair of Canterbury District Health Board, and is also founding Chairman of the Māori Carbon Collective.
 He is also the South Island representative on the interim, Te Roopu, The Māori advisory group to the Government’s joint venture on family violence and sexual violence.
 Tā Mark has been a strong advocate in Te Waipounamu for Tū Pono: Te Mana Kaha o te Whānau, a whānau-driven movement that has a focus to explore ways of enabling a stronger Māori response to reduce and eliminate family harm/violence.
 More recently he was appointed to the steering group who provided advice for the establishment of the Māori Health Authority.

 Ngāi Tahu